 (Please Note: To receive Holy Communion the faithful should come forth from the center aisle and exit via the side aisle to return to their pew.
-Also, when receiving any Holy Sacrament, please use your baptismal/chrismation name.)
+Also, when receiving any Holy Sacrament, please offer your baptismal/chrismation name.)

-Please remember that Church Council members are obligated to maintain church order and etiquette during our worship.
+Please remember that Parish Council members are obligated to maintain church order and etiquette during our worship.
 Please try to understand us.
 Cooperate with us.
 We are here to serve you.
 Your cooperation in maintaining Church order will help us greatly in offering you assistance for all of your spiritual needs.

 When an Orthodox Christian enters the narthex of the church, he/she makes the sign of the Cross, makes an offering for a candle, venerates all the icons, and lights the candle while saying a prayer.
 Candles are lit as an expression of our belief that Jesus Christ is the “Light of the world.”